-We all know what anger is, and we’ve all felt it — whether as a fleeting annoyance or as full-fledged rage.
+We as a whole comprehend what outrage is, and we’ve all felt it — regardless of whether as a temporary disturbance or as undeniable fury.

-Anger is a completely normal, usually healthy, human emotion.
-But when it gets out of control and turns destructive, it can lead to problems — problems at work, in your relationships, and the overall quality of your life.
-It can make you feel as though you’re at the mercy of an impulsive and powerful emotion
+Outrage is an ordinary, sound, human feeling.
+Yet, when it gains out of power and turns dangerous, it can prompt issues — issues at work, in your connections, and the general nature of your life.
+It can cause you to feel like you’re helpless before an imprudent and incredible feeling.

 The nature of anger

-Anger is a normal, healthy emotion, neither good nor bad.
-Like any emotion, it conveys a message, telling you that a situation is upsetting, unjust, or threatening.
-If your reaction to anger is to explode, however, that message never has a chance to be conveyed.
+Anger is a typical, solid feeling, neither great nor awful.
+Like any feeling, it gives a message, revealing to you that a circumstance is upsetting, treacherous, or undermining.
+On the off chance that your response to anger is to detonate, in any case, that message never gets an opportunity to be passed on.

-So, while it’s perfectly normal to feel angry when you’ve been mistreated or wronged, anger becomes a problem when you express it in a way that harms yourself or others.
+So, while it’s alright to feel angry when you’ve been mistreated or wronged, anger becomes a problem when you express it in a way that harms yourself or others.

 You might think that emitting your anger is healthy, that the people around you’re too sensitive, that your anger is justified, or that you need to show your fury to get respect.
 But the truth is that anger is much more likely to hurt the way people see you, impair your judgment, and get in the way of success.

-The instinctive, natural way to express anger is to respond aggressively.
-Anger is a natural, adaptive response to threats; it inspires powerful, often aggressive, feelings, and behaviors, which allow us to fight and to defend ourselves when we are attacked.
-A certain amount of anger, therefore, is necessary for our survival.
+The natural way to express anger is to respond violently.
+Anger is a natural response to threats; it inspires powerful, often aggressive, feelings, and behaviors, which allow us to fight and to defend ourselves when we’re attacked.
+A little amount of anger, therefore, is necessary for our existence.

 On the other hand, we can’t physically lash out at every person or object that irritates or annoys us; laws, social norms, and common sense place limits on how far our anger can take us.

-Anger can be suppressed, and then converted or redirected.
-This happens when you hold in your anger, stop thinking about it, and focus on something positive.
+Anger can be subdued, and then transformed or redirected.
+This happens when you hold your anger, stop thinking about it, and focus on something positive.